cvs-health/testaro/README.md

 ###### BBC Accessibility Standards Checker

 The BBC Accessibility Standards Checker has obsolete dependencies with security vulnerabilities.
 Therefore, it is not used as a dependency of Testaro.
-Instead, 6 of its tests are reimplemented, in some case with revisions, as Testaro tests.
+Instead, 6 of its tests are reimplemented, in some cases with revisions, as Testaro tests.
 They are drawn from the 18 automated tests of the Checker.
 The other 12 tests were found too duplicative of other tests to justify reimplementation.

 ##### Branching